PSA AXR Series: One Fire Control, Endless Configurations at SHOT Show 2026 header image

 • Overall Length (Folded)<18 inches

-The upper receiver features a fixed length with a bolt-on monolithic Picatinny rail extending from rear to front, eliminating flex between the rail and handguard.
-The lower handguard is swappable to accommodate different barrel lengths, and barrel changes follow AR-15 conventions with a barrel nut system.
+The upper receiver features a fixed length with a bolt-on monolithic Picatinny rail extending from rear to front, eliminating flex between the rail and handguard for better zero retention.
+The lower handguard is swappable to accommodate different barrel lengths, and users can swap barrels at home to change calibers (e.g., .300 BLK to 5.56).

+The adjustable gas block has been simplified from the original Jackal's 8-position system down to 2-3 positions, optimized for suppressed use.
 Controls are fully ambidextrous: bolt catch/release, magazine release, and safety all work from either side.
+The ambidextrous charging handle is side-mounted and non-reciprocating, a feature retained from the Jackal.
 The bufferless system enables the AXR brace to fold left, collapsing the overall package to under 18 inches.

 AXR SSP Rifle: 5.56 Configuration